 In 2011, Fado was inscribed in the list of UNESCO Intangible Cultural Heritage of Humanity.
 There was no need to put Fado on the map, but there was a need to define the music genre as something idiosyncratic, despite allegations of it being an appropriation of other cultures instead of a genuine creation.

-Claiming something to be exclusive of one place is to completely dismiss the fact that most cultures influence one another.
+Claiming something to be exclusive to one place is to dismiss the fact that most cultures influence one another completely.
 Fado, as we know it, is typically Portuguese, but it is also a beautiful combination of different influences, and that is what makes it unique.
-Assuming that Fado had an Arabic origin was controversial a few years ago; people thought of “influenced” as a way of others meaning that “this isn’t really yours”.
+Assuming that Fado had an Arabic origin was controversial a few years ago; people thought of “influenced” as a way of others meaning that “this isn’t really yours.”
 The question of National identity is always susceptible when some of us are territorial beings.

-I think the definition on the UNESCO website is perfect and beautifully sums up what a cultural melting pot Portugal is and how it’s wonderfully expressed by Fado: “a Portuguese multicultural synthesis of Afro-Brazilian sung dances, local traditional genres of song and dance, musical traditions from rural areas of the country brought by successive waves of internal immigration, and the cosmopolitan urban song patterns of the early nineteenth century.”
+I think the definition on the UNESCO website is perfect and beautifully sums up what a cultural melting pot Portugal is and how Fado wonderfully expresses it: “a Portuguese multicultural synthesis of Afro-Brazilian sung dances, local traditional genres of song and dance, musical traditions from rural areas of the country brought by successive waves of internal immigration, and the cosmopolitan urban song patterns of the early nineteenth century.”

 Fado IS Urban Lisbon